-There are many websites which list airdrops and bounties, so if you’re looking to stock up on some emerging crypto coins, here’s where you should get started:
+There are many websites that list airdrops and bounties, so if you’re looking to stock up on some emerging crypto coins, here’s where you should get started:

-However, you can take microtasks one step forward and choose to be paid in cryptocurrency for working.
+However, you can take microtasks one step forward and choose to get paid in Bitcoin or another cryptocurrency for working.

-There are countless platforms which facilitate freelancing through blockchain technology.
-Most of the platforms don’t have any costs or transaction fees, so the employee receives exactly what the employer pays.
+Countless platforms facilitate freelancing through blockchain technology.
+Most of them don’t have any costs or transaction fees, so employees receive precisely what the employer pays.

-Freelancing is a great way of starting out your professional career.
-And while it might be a bit risky to accept payment in Bitcoin due to its volatility, you can always opt for a more stable cryptocurrency.
+Freelancing is an excellent way of starting your professional career.
+And while it might be a bit risky to accept Bitcoin payments due to the volatility, you can always opt for a more stable cryptocurrency.

 If you’re looking to get into the freelancing business, here are a few places to start: